Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/node-redis.md

-## Azure Cache For Redis AAD With Node-Redis Client Library
+## Azure Cache for Redis: Azure AD with node-redis client library

 ### Table of contents